 Q: I’m an athlete and my sport requires strength in specific areas.
 How do you program for that?

 A: Often times, it is an athlete’s focus on specific areas that serves as a detriment to general physical conditioning, and reduces overall athletic potential.
 CrossFit focuses on functional movements which, by definition, require muscles to be worked across multiple joints.
 CrossFit training complements your body’s design to produce results not achievable with typical training regimens.

 Q: You guys charge a lot per month!
-What do I get for all that extra money?
+What do I get for all that money?

 A: You receive the individual attention of a personal trainer at a fraction of the cost.
 You receive individualized instruction, in a small, supportive group setting, and plenty of encouragement.
 You receive specific training in a full range of physical movements, from situps and pushups, to Olympic lifts and running style.
 You receive high expectations of attendance, giving it your all, and maintaining a positive attitude.
-We do not tolerate egos at this gym, and we celebrate every first, from full-body pushups, to running 400 meters, to your first pull up.
+We check our egos at the door and celebrate every first, from full-body pushups, to running 400 meters, to your first pull up.